Learning to Generate All Feasible Actions: Robotic Grasping Results

-The results are shown in Figure \ref{fig:gripping_rank_distorted} and Table \ref{tab:results_distorted}, which compare the performance of the proposed Jensen-Shannon (JS) approach with the heat-map (H) and stacked heat-map (HS) approaches on the four different distortions.
-As expected, the specifically crafted H and SH approaches perform better on the original problem than the generic approach proposed in the paper.
+For each observation distortion, we trained one agent using the JS loss and one agent using the heat-map approach, each for $10^6$ training steps.
+The results are shown in Figure~\ref{fig:gripping_rank_distorted} and Table~\ref{tab:results_distorted}, which compare the performance of the proposed Jensen-Shannon (JS) approach with the heat-map (H) approach.
+As expected, the domain-specific heat-map approach performs well on the original problem.
 In that scenario, no scene understanding is required, and only local features need to be considered to estimate grasping success.
-Therefore, the approaches are expected to generalize well to unseen shapes, as seen for the Box-Shape, since the grasping success depends only on gripper alignment.
-They only need to learn to imitate the grasping success heuristic shown in Figure \ref{fig:gripper_positions}.
+Therefore, the approach is expected to generalize well to unseen shapes, as seen for the Box-Shape, since the grasping success depends only on gripper alignment.
+It only needs to learn to imitate the grasping success heuristic shown in Figure~\ref{fig:gripper_positions}.

-Interestingly, rotating the observation does not seem to impact their performance.
-However, under projection and projection + rotation, both approaches fail to learn to grasp.
-The heat-map approach still learns to grasp the objects occasionally, while the stacked heat-map approach does not learn anything.
-Our proposed approach learns well for all distortions.
-The generalization on the Box-Shape decreases a bit but the general performance remains similar.
-Surprisingly, the results for rotation + projection on the training shapes are above the variance in the main results in Table \ref{tab:data}.
-An explanation for the performance increase could be that the region in the input observation that the object can be in is smaller than in the normal case, as can be seen by the area between the colored tiles in Figure \ref{fig:distort}.
-The reduced region could slightly ease scene understanding, leading to improved results.
+Rotating the observation does not seem to impact its performance.
+However, under projection and projection + rotation, the heat-map approach fails to learn to grasp reliably.
+Our proposed approach learns well under all distortions.
 In general, the performance of our proposed approach does not depend on the distortion as it does not explicitly use the spatial structure.
 Its design does not depend on the specifics of the experiment at all.
 It can, therefore, learn independently of the distortion applied as long as the object is still fully observable.